Break-glass¶

 -

-to one of the control-plane nodes. -
+SSHto one of the control-plane Nodes. -

 Use

-commands to check the problemexport KUBECONFIG=/etc/kubernetes/admin.conf #run kubectl command sudo kubectl get po -A
+/etc/kubernetes/admin.confand runkubectlcommands to check the problemexport KUBECONFIG=/etc/kubernetes/admin.conf #run kubectl command sudo kubectl get po -A

 Kubernetes User Access¶